-If you’ve just upgraded your WordPress installation to 3.4, you may have been greeted with a rather scary looking error message:
+If you’ve just upgraded your WordPress installation to a new version, you may have been greeted with a rather scary looking error message:

 Fatal error: Call to undefined method dbrc_wpdb::delete() in….wp-includes/option.php on line 370